Create mixed reality photos and videos

 Share your mixed reality photos and videos

-After capturing a mixed reality photo or video, a preview will appear.
-Select the share icon above the preview to bring up the share assistant.
+Prior to Windows Holographic, version 21H1, after capturing a mixed reality photo or video, a preview will appear.
+Select the Share icon above the preview to bring up the share assistant.
 From there, you can select the end point to which you'd like to share that photo or video.

 You can only enable camera upload in OneDrive if you’re signed into OneDrive with a personal Microsoft account.
 If you set up HoloLens with a work or school account, you can add a personal Microsoft account in the OneDrive app to enable this feature.